bjoernzosel/CartWitnessing/README.md

-# Cart Witnessing
+# Cart Witnessing Management

-This project is a fork of [JWManagement](https://github.com/JosefCevik/JWManagement) by Josef Cevik.
+This repository is a fork of [JWManagement](https://github.com/JosefCevik/JWManagement) by Josef Cevik.

+## Important Notice
+This version is specifically modified and intended to be used **only for Cart Witnessing** activities.
+It has been customized from the original JWManagement system to focus solely on cart witnessing coordination and management.

 ## About
-Cart Witnessing is a management system for organizing and coordinating cart witnessing activities.
+This system helps to organize and coordinate cart witnessing activities efficiently, including:
+- Managing cart locations
+- Scheduling shifts
+- Coordinating volunteers
+- Managing equipment

-## Original Project Attribution
+## Attribution
-This project is based on the excellent work done in the JWManagement project.
-We appreciate the original author's contribution to the community.
+We gratefully acknowledge the original JWManagement project as the foundation for this specialized version.